How NSA & CERN are Using OpenStack

 Institute of Particle Physics Research Scientist & Professor, University of Victoria

 Randall Sobie is a Research Scientist of the Institute of Particle Physics of Canada and Professor of Physics at the University of Victoria.
 He is a member of the ATLAS Project at the CERN Laboratory in Geneva which recently discovered a new particle that may be the Higgs Boson, a key missing component in our understanding of the universe.
-He is also involved in the BaBar Project at Stanford Linear Accelerator Centre and the Belle II project at the KEK Laboratory in Japan, both...
+He is also involved in the BaBar Project at Stanford Linear Accelerator Centre and the Belle II...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!